-Residential Air Cleaners (Second Edition) A Summary of Available Information
+Residential Air Cleaners (Third Edition) A Summary of Available Information

 This publication focuses on air cleaners for residential uses; it does not address air cleaners used in large or commercial structures such as office buildings, schools, large apartment buildings, or public buildings.
 It should be particularly useful to residential housing design professionals, public health officials and indoor air quality professionals.
 This version replaces "Residential Air-cleaning Devices: A Summary of Available Information" (EPA 400-1-90-002, February 1990)